ArgyChris/Portfolio/DNA_Sequencing/README.md

 ### Prerequisites

-The code requires the script and the dataset (SequencingData 300718.dat) located in the same folder.
+The code requires the script (Case_Study.ipynb) and the dataset (SequencingData 300718.dat) located in the same folder.
 Additionally, some important pre-installed modules are required in order for the code to run.

 Install the following libraries: